SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Design errors/hierarchy_violation.rst

 Introduction
 ------------

-SpinalHDL will check that signals are never accessed outside of the current component's boundaries.
+SpinalHDL will check that signals are never accessed outside of the current component's scope.

 The following signals can be read inside a component: